Gravitational Waves, baryon asymmetry of the universe and electric dipole moment in the CP-violating NMSSM: Anatomy of BAU and EDM

 If we change the signs of $\phi_{\kappa}$ and $\phi_{\mu}$, we then obtain the plot in the middle panel.
 In this case, the shape of the excluded region from the mass requirement on $m_{H_2}$ is changed while the BAU allowed region shows similar behavior as previous case and is determined mostly by $\phi_{\kappa}$.
 For the eEDM constraints, once again, we observe cancellations among the three main contributing parts and the behavior of which can be understood with the help of the plotted contours of individual parts.
 Putting all these constraints together, we can see there is sizable parameter space in this plane where all physical constraints can be satisfied.

 The right plot shows the constraints in the plane $(\phi_{\kappa}, \phi_{M_2})$ where we observe no 125 GeV Higgs mass exclusion.
 As for the eEDM experiment exclusions, it is only the upper-left corner that is excluded while the majority of the parameter space gives an eEDM prediction that is compatible with the experimental limits.
 This behavior once again results from a cancellation among the three contributing parts.
 We can see there is a large parameter space that is compatible with all physical constraints in this case.
-Different from the the left and middle plots cases, here the higgsino-singlino CPV source (Eq.~\ref{eq:shbau}) and higgsino-gaugino CPV source (Eq.~\ref{eq:CPVSCH1} and Eq.~\ref{eq:CPVSCH2})~\footnote{It should be noted that the $\phi_\mu$ in the two Eqs. should be interpreted as $\phi_\mu-\phi_{M_2}$ since the $\phi_{M_2}$ could be absorbed into the CPV phase of $\mu$ when one study the EDM as in the CPV MSSM scenario~\cite{Lee:2003nta,Bian:2014zka}.} together determines the BAU allowed regions.
+Different from the the left and middle plots cases, here the higgsino-singlino CPV source (Eq.~\ref{eq:shbau}) and higgsino-gaugino CPV source (Eq.~\ref{eq:CPVSCH1} and Eq.~\ref{eq:CPVSCH2}) together determines the BAU allowed regions.